CQCL/pytket-docs/docs/manual/_sources/manual_backend.rst.txt

     [NoClassicalControlPredicate, NoFastFeedforwardPredicate, GateSetPredicate:{ CU1 CZ CX Unitary2qBox Sdg U1 Unitary1qBox SWAP S U2 CCX Y U3 Z X T noop Tdg Reset H }]

 ..
 Can check if a circuit satisfies all requirements with `valid_circuit`
-.. `compile_circuit` modifies a circuit in place to try to satisfy all backend requirements if possible (restrictions on measurements or conditional gate support may not be fixed by compilation)
+.. `get_compiled_circuit` modifies a circuit to try to satisfy all backend requirements if possible (restrictions on measurements or conditional gate support may not be fixed by compilation)

 Knowing the requirements of each :py:class:`Backend` is handy in case it has consequences for how you design a :py:class:`Circuit`, but can generally be abstracted away.
-Calling :py:meth:`Backend.valid_circuit()` can check whether or not a :py:class:`Circuit` satisfies every requirement to run on the :py:class:`Backend`, and if it is not immediately valid then :py:meth:`Backend.compile_circuit` will modify the :py:class:`Circuit` in-place to try to solve all of the remaining constraints when possible (note that restrictions on measurements or conditional gate support may not be fixed by compilation).
-To get a copy of the compiled circuit without modifying it in place, use :py:meth:`Backend.get_compiled_circuit`.
+Calling :py:meth:`Backend.valid_circuit()` can check whether or not a :py:class:`Circuit` satisfies every requirement to run on the :py:class:`Backend`, and if it is not immediately valid then :py:meth:`Backend.get_compiled_circuit` will try to solve all of the remaining constraints when possible (note that restrictions on measurements or conditional gate support may not be fixed by compilation), and return a new :py:class:`Circuit`.

 .. jupyter-execute::